 - Turn your data off when in Ireland!
 Or keep your phone in airplane mode.
 Every little ‘ping’ counts against your data plan- and will result in a higher-than-expected bill when you return home.

 - Contact your cellular provider and inquire about using your mobile phone in Ireland.
 Confirm that your device is compatible with GSM (Global System for Mobile) used in Europe, and then inquire about an International plan which includes both talk minutes and data.
-My carrier, Verizon, offers plans beginning at $25/ month with reduced prices for calls & text with 100MB data.
+Some providers also have a ‘use it like you do at home’ option for an additional cost per day.
+(More on this below.)

 - Purchase a local SIM card.
 This only works if you have an ‘unlocked’ phone (most US phones aren’t).
 You can pick up a SIM card at the SPAR in Dublin airport, or at any Tesco, Three, eirMobile, or Vodafone retailers.